-- The FBI’s Internet Crime Complaint Center (IC3) estimates 2019 losses for business email compromise scams to be $1.7 billion
+- The FBI’s Internet Crime Complaint Center (IC3) estimates 2021 losses for business email compromise scams to be $6.9 billion.1

-- Email is commonly cited as the No. 1 way hackers deliver malware to a user’s computer
+- Email is commonly cited as the No. 1 way hackers deliver malware to a user’s computer2

-BEC is a form of fraud by which an attacker repetitively impersonates a seemingly legitimate email sender, such as a senior employee, vendor, organization or company.
-This is done to trick an email recipient into wiring money, providing confidential information or performing similar compromising actions, all of which can defraud a business and its employees, customers or partners.2
+Business email compromise, also referred to as BEC, is a form of fraud by which an attacker repetitively impersonates a seemingly legitimate email sender, such as a senior employee, vendor, organization, or company.
+This is done to trick an email recipient into wiring money, providing confidential information, or performing similar compromising actions, all of which can defraud a business and its employees, customers, or partners.3

 BEC scams are part of a larger cyberattack strategy known as social engineering.
-Social engineering attacks take advantage of human behavior (e.g., a trust of authority, fear of conflict or the promise of deals or rewards).
+This strategy takes advantage of human behavior (e.g., a trust of authority, fear of conflict or the promise of deals or rewards).

 By preying on the trust of others, social engineers can gain access to computer systems and data simply by exploiting the weakest link in a security system: employees.
 Social engineers don’t need to have expert knowledge of a company’s computer network to break into a business.
 All attackers need to do is trick employees into giving out passwords, wiring money or believing that a malicious email is authentic.